 |Tyres / Rear||Fully adjustable single Öhlins TTX36 shock with titanium spring, adjustable linkage between progressive/flat.
 Carbon fiber single-sided swingarm with Pirelli Diablo Supercorsa SP 200/55 ZR17|

 If you have to ask, the Superleggera has more than an average consumer could ever want or need.
-But ofcourse no average customer will buy this exotic machine who are willing to just plop necessary funds to spulrge on this.
+But of course no average customer will buy this exotic machine who are willing to just plop necessary funds to splurge on this.
 It costs ₹70-90 lakhs when if and when got to India by someone.

-If you think you have that much to spend and are looking for your checkbook, don’t bother.
+If you think you have that much to spend and are looking for your chequebook, don’t bother.
 All the 500 of them have already been sold out, and I have no problem imagining why.
-Whoever have though, insert an insult here.
+Whoever have, though, insert an insult here.